 So, you’ve finally decided it’s time to make a change and start down the path of weight loss.
-You go online, Google “weight loss,” and are suddenly bombarded with more fitness and diet ideas than you can sort through.
+You go online, Google “weight loss,” and are bombarded with more fitness and diet ideas than you can possibly sort through.
 Experts from all over the world will line up to tell you what to do, when to do it, why to do it and how to do it.
-It can definitely be intimidating.
+It can be pretty intimidating.

 These are authentic people.
 They’re people who know exactly what it feels like to be in your position.
 And they’re people who are succeeding every single day at the journey you’re on too.
 Whether you’re someone who has just made the commitment to lose the weight, a blogger who also shares your own journey towards a healthy lifestyle, a person who likes to read about the triumphs of others, whoever... these blogs are the best.
-They are full of motivation, encouragement, understanding and so much more as the writers put everything out there in an effort to not only discover themselves, but also to help you find out who you are as well.
+They are full of motivation, encouragement, understanding and so much more as the writers put everything out there in an effort to not only discover themselves, but also to help you see who you are as well.

 Without further ado, in no particular order, here are the most inspirational weight loss bloggers of 2013...